 What is an HDRI?

 HDRI stands for High-Dynamic Range Image.
-This is a special format of picture that’s often created by combining the same image at various exposures to make a single image.
+Combine the same image at various exposures to make a single HDRI image.
 The result contains lots of detail both in the darkest and brightest areas of an image.
 A common JPEG image has a limited range of values (lights and darks).
 By combining the range of values from each image at different exposures, you end up with an image that has a greater dynamic range.

-The resulting image is used as a light-emitting environment.
+The HDRI will work as a light-emitting environment.
 This light will reflect off the surface of the materials applied to the objects in the scene.

 An HDRI is often contained within in a 32-bit image format.
 This is to contain the full range of values from the combined images.
 OpenEXR is the open-source standard file container used in the VFX industry to hold 32 bit images.
 Because of this, most HDRIs have an .EXR file extension.

 Many HDRIs found in KeyShot’s environment library have an .HDZ extension.
-These are only read by KeyShot.
-You may export HDRIs from KeyShot as a .EXR or .HDRI file, which are read by other render engines.
+This is a proprietary KeyShot format.
+You may export HDRIs from KeyShot as a .EXR or .HDRI file, which work with other render engines.

 How do HDRIs work?

 Imagine a printed photograph.
 A pure black ink determines how dark any part of that image can be.
-The absolute brightest any part of the image can be is determined by how bright the paper it’s printed on.
+The brightness of the paper determines how bright the brightest part of the image can be.
 Dynamic range refers to the contrast, or ‘difference’ between the darkest and brightest part of the image.

 Now, imagine a bright TV screen.
 Digital displays use light-emitting technology to increase dynamic range of an image.
 By using LEDs, parts of a TV can get brighter and appear ‘whiter’ than a white sheet of paper.
 This is why modern TVs advertise HDR capabilities.

 For example, an HDRI of an outdoor environment will often contain clouds and the sun.
 The clouds may appear white to your eye and the center of the sun also may appear white to your eye.
 However, in the 32-bit image, the luminance (brightness) of the ‘white’ sun may be 100x brighter than the ‘white’ clouds.
-This can be proven by opening the HDRI in Photoshop and reducing the exposure.
+Test this by opening the HDRI in Photoshop and reducing the exposure.
 See the example below.

 Benefits of using HDRIs in KeyShot

 For most beginners, the HDRI is the easiest and quickest way to light in KeyShot.
 In KeyShot, it’s easy to drag HDRI environments into the real-time view.
 Upon adding the HDRI to the scene, the lighting updates.
-Once added to the scene, an HDRI may be tweaked as needed.
+Once added to the scene, it’s easy to tweak the HDRI as needed.

 HDRIs may resemble real-world places if they’re photographic environments.
 Photographs are used to create these HDRIs.